 Canon SL2 versus Canon 5D Mark IV

 The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Canon EOS 5D Mark IV are two digital cameras that were officially introduced, respectively, in June 2017 and August 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (SL2) and a full frame sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (SL2) and a full frame (5D Mark IV) sensor.
 The SL2 has a resolution of 24 megapixel, whereas the 5D Mark IV provides 30.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon SL2 and the Canon 5D Mark IV.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SL2 – represents 100 percent across all the size and weight measures).